-For the year ended December 31, 2016, our primary sources of cash provided by financing activities were the combined proceeds from our July 2016 Equity Offering and May 2016 Equity Offering of \$276.1 million and borrowings on our Senior Secured Credit Facility of \$239.7 million.
-The cash inflows were partially offset by the payments on our Senior Secured Credit Facility of \$304.7 million.
+For the year ended December 31, 2016, our net cash flows from financing activities were mainly the result of (i) the combined proceeds from our equity offerings in May and July 2016 and (ii) borrowings on our Senior Secured Credit Facility offset by payments.

-For the year ended December 31, 2015, net cash provided by financing activities was the result of proceeds from our March 2015 equity offering of \$754.2 million, our issuance of our March 2023 Notes of \$350.0 million and borrowings on our Senior Secured Credit Facility of \$310.0 million.
-The cash inflows were offset by the redemption of our January 2019 Notes of
+For the year ended December 31, 2015, our net cash flows from financing activities were mainly the result of (i) proceeds from our March 2015 equity offering, (ii) the issuance of our March 2023 Notes and (iii) borrowings on our Senior Secured Credit Facility offset by payments.
+The cash inflows were offset by (i) the redemption of our January 2019 Notes and (ii) payments for debt issuance costs.